BawdyAnarchist/quBSD/Future_Development.md

 qb-create - While in guided mode, add option to enter "auto" for IP assignment

-qb-list
-	- extra options for seeing snapshots of jails

 qb-edit
 	- the -i option should be able to be applied when setting the tunnel
 	- the -r option didn't seem to restart the jails required
 	- should have a check for duplicate IP0

-qb-disp - Need to make sure that you're incrementing with a DISP number, so that you don't overlap when starting a new DISP more than once.

 usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

-add autostart option to jailmap.conf, and a service startup script for autostart

 Crons
 - Popup warning if zpool errors are discovered